braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/create.md

 return "0x" + number;
 },
 /**
-take a string and return a list of the unicode characters */
+take a string and return a list of the Unicode characters */
 unicodeCharacters: function (string) {
 var chars = smsutil.map(string, smsutil.id);